thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 explain the better performance attributed to parabolic interpolation.

 Lower *SNRe* arises for low strains from electronic and quantization noise artifacts and increased signal decorrelation due to larger applied deformation.
-For examples, once we reach 7% applied deformation, motion tracking was no longer effective due to signal decorrelation [Varghese1997]_.
-For all the subplots shown in |interp_method_plot|, sinc interpolation perform equally well regardless of the optimization method utilized.
+For example, once we reach 7% applied deformation, motion tracking was no longer effective due to signal decorrelation [Varghese1997]_.
+For all the subplots shown in |interp_method_plot|, sinc interpolation perform equally well regardless of the optimization method used.
 In the axial direction with no regularization, sinc interpolation is better than parabolic interpolation, but only significantly at lower applied deformation, e.g. 0.5% and 1.0%.
 Due to ultrasound's anisotropic resolution, lateral *SNRe* in
 |interp_method_plot|\ b) is generally much lower than |interp_method_plot|\ a).